 Devos Place and Amway Grand Plaza Hotel

 AWT is accepting presentation proposals for the 2017 Annual Convention.
 The Technical, Education and Convention Committees will evaluate submissions for their appropriateness to the audience, relevance, scientific content, and the ability to meet AWT's educational program needs.
 The Committees' decision will be sent to presenters and authors in February along with AWT's guidelines for preparation of papers and presentations, and the Convention schedule.
-Please email abstracts to Morgan Wisher at email@example.com no later than Monday, January 9, 2017.
+Please submit all abstracts online no later than .

 Upon acceptance on the Convention program, you will receive feedback from the Technical and Convention Committees based on the abstract you submitted, as to the direction the paper should take and what information should be included.
 Again this year, all speakers will be required to submit a paper by the deadline listed on the following pages (speakers on business topics do not have to submit a full paper, but will be required to submit notes or an outline).
 Failure to submit a paper by the deadline (Friday, May 26, 2017) will mean removal from the program.
 The Technical Committee will review all papers and speakers will be given 6 weeks to make the necessary changes.
 Failure to make changes to the paper may result in the paper being excluded from the Convention website.